The missional importance of supporting godparents

 The choice of godparents often honours long friendships, and in choosing them, parents are envisaging a relationship that will last at least 20 years, probably a lifetime.

-In the research, the biggest reason (by a small margin) that parents gave for wanting their child to be christened was to ensure he or she had godparents.
+In research commissioned through the Archbishops’ Council, the biggest reason (by a small margin) that parents gave for wanting their child to be christened was to ensure he or she had godparents.
 So it is almost impossible to overstate the importance of godparents to families and this needs acknowledging and applauding.

-Parents also come wanting their child to have the best start in life and God’s blessing on them.
+Parents seek a baptism wanting their child to have the best start in life and God’s blessing on them.
 This can lead into conversations about how parents and godparents can ‘be a blessing’ in their child’s life.

 Involving godparents